Staying Sober: Experts Share Holistic Approaches to Addiction Recovery

 Huray champions lifestyle interventions as highly effective methods for achieving sobriety.

-Studies have shown that exercise’s efficacy is comparable to Zoloft in treating anxiety, according to Huray.
+Studies have shown that exercise’s efficacy is comparable to that of Zoloft in treating anxiety, according to Huray.
 Also, relaxation techniques and deep breathing have been found to be as equally effective as benzodiazepines in calming individuals and lowering heart rates, she noted.
 “It takes practice and effort, as well as education and awareness.”

 A 2023 study published in the Journal of Affective Disorders examined 141 participants with depression or anxiety for 16 weeks.
 Patients were randomized and able to choose their preferred treatment.
 Scientists then analyzed their remission and response rates, comparing running exercise versus antidepressant medication.